Tobacco Free Parks/Trails

 - Reduces the risk of youth tobacco use

-Wichita Parks Environmental Scans
+Wichita Parks Tobacco Litter Scans

-TFW RESIST members, Mayor’s Youth Council, and adult volunteers collected over 1,348 cigarette pieces of litter seven area parks and trails.
+TFW RESIST members, Mayor’s Youth Council, and adult volunteers collected over 1,348 cigarette pieces of litter at seven area parks and trails.
 The purpose is to demonstrate the amount of litter near children playing & the dangers tobacco poses to families.

 Our Process: TFW defines tobacco litter as any item associated with the use of tobacco (cigarette butts, containers, wrappers, lighters, etc.)